TitoMoi/servihelper/README.md

 [Guide to configure a remote desktop with kamatera](./KAMATERA.md)

-## ¿How can i generate an assignment?

-When creating an assignment, go to: [jw-meeting-workbook](https://www.jw.org/en/library/jw-meeting-workbook/) open the week you want to create and split the screen between Servihelper and the website.
+## Way to create assignments

-Another way is open jw library and split the screen between Servihelper and jw library.
+Open Servihelper and open jw library app, split the screen between Servihelper and jw library.

-Then on creating the assignment copy the assignment and put it on the "theme field":
+Then on creating the assignment copy the assignment title and put it on the "theme field":

 <img src="./pictures/split-screen.png" alt= "create-assignment">

-Then, select participant/s and click the create button.
+Then, select the participant/s and click the create button _(or create another assignment)_:

+## Best order to create assignments based on priority

+1. First, create life & ministry assignments.
+2. Second, create weekend meeting assignments.
+3. Third, create other assignments _(video, audio, etc...)_

 ## ¿Can I distribute the app?